Your Guaranteed Pension

 The table at the end of this booklet shows PBGC’s maximum guarantee at various ages.
 For certain disability benefits, special rules apply (see the following question).
 Other guarantee limitations that may apply are described in the questions and answers that follow.

-A. For 2013 the maximum guarantee for a disabled participant who begins receiving benefits from PBGC at age 65 is $4,789.77 per month ($57,477.24 per year).
-Unlike the maximum guaranteed benefit, that amount is not reduced just because you receive payments before age 65, if:
+A. For 2014 the maximum guarantee for a disabled participant who begins receiving benefits from PBGC at age 65 is $4,943.18 per month ($59,318.16 per year).
+But unlike the maximum guaranteed benefit for non-disabled participants, that amount is not reduced just because payments begin before age 65, if:

-- Your disability dates from before your plan’s termination date or bankruptcy date, as applicable; and
+- Your disability dates from before your plan’s termination date (or the plan sponsor's bankruptcy date, as applicable); and

 - Your disability meets both your plan’s disability requirements and those of the Social Security Administration; and